 - The Ministry of Housing and Urban Affairs (MoHUA) celebrated on 25 June 2021 the sixth anniversary of the Indian Smart City Mission.
 During this event, the ministry presented the results of the Climate Smart Cities Assessment Framework (CSCAF 2.0) which has been developed with the support of the BMU (heyzine.com/…).
 Furthermore, the Climate Smart Cities-Self Assessment Tool (CSC-SAT) which has been developed within the Climate Smart Cities project was launched (niua.org/… ).

 - On 03.05.2021 the third meeting of the German-Indian Joint Working Group on sustainable urbanization took place.

 - The implementation of specific pilot measures in the Indian cities of Kochi (Kerala), Coimbatore (Tamil Nadu) and Bhubaneshwar (Orissa) to anchor climate-friendly solutions in urban management in the areas of urban green planning, green buildings, rainwater management, management of construction and demolition waste as well as household waste is going on.

 - In Kochi, a citywide Climate Action Plan has been prepared with support of the project.

 - NIUA has established the Climate Centre for Cities (C-Cube) to steer the implementation of the CSCAF and support cities in ensuring that their urban planning and development actions are informed by climate risks and enhanced by climate action.

-- Stakeholders from 100 cities trained to improve monitoring of CSCAF in their cities.
+- Stakeholders from 100 cities have been trained to improve monitoring of CSCAF in their cities.

-- Study tours to Germany for promoting Indo-German exchange between relevant stakeholders in the area of sustainable urban development were organised.
-Peer-to-peer exchange with German Cities that are part of the International Smart Cities Network (ISCN).
+- Study tours to Germany for promoting Indo-German exchange between relevant stakeholders in the area of sustainable urban development were organized and Peer-to-peer exchange with German Cities that are part of the International Smart Cities Network (ISCN) is supported.